When Will My Son Start Nursery?

 Q3.
 How long do children stay in nursery?

-Most children spend around 1 to 2 years in nursery before transitioning to preschool or kindergarten.
-The duration depends on the child’s age at enrollment and their developmental progress.
-Some children start nursery at 2 years old and move to preschool at 3, while others stay until they turn 4.
+Most children spend around 1 to 2 years in nursery before transitioning to Reception class in the UK.
+The duration depends on the child’s age at enrolment and their developmental progress.
+Some children start nursery at 2 years old and move to Reception at 4, while others stay until they turn 4.

 Q4.
 What if my child doesn’t like nursery?